Mobility decisions, economic dynamics and epidemic: Introduction

-Epidemic dynamics is driven by a generalized version of the SIRD model where the average number of contacts per person per time is endogenous, as well as the transition rate, i.e. the flow of new infected, and depends on the mobility choices of agents.
+In the model we focus on \textit{short-term} mobility.
+Epidemic dynamics is driven by a generalized version of the SIRD model, where the average number of contacts per person per time is endogenous, as well as the transition rate (i.e., the flow of new infected), and depends on the mobility choices of agents.

-Agents maximize an inter-temporal discrete time utility function taking into account consumption and mobility costs.
-Their choice of mobility for working (respectively for consuming) depends on their state (susceptible, infectious or recovered), the aggregate level of economic activity, the current and future policies on mobility restrictions, and on their future utility, which, in turn, depends on the probabilities of being infected in the future and on the future dynamics of economy.
-In each period aggregate economic activity (consumption) depends on the state of the epidemic and on the individual mobility choices.
+Agents maximize an inter-temporal discrete time utility function considering consumption and mobility costs.
+Their choice of mobility for work (respectively for consumption) depends on their state (susceptible, infectious, or recovered), the aggregate level of economic activity, the current and future policies on mobility restrictions, and on their future utility, which, in turn, depends on the probabilities of being infected in the future and on the future economic dynamics.
+At each time, aggregate economic activity (consumption) depends on the state of the epidemic and on the individual mobility choices.

-We set the agent's problem as a game with a continuum of players in a finite state space (the four states of agents).
-The notion of equilibrium is basically borrowed -- even if re-elaborated -- from \citealp{jovanovic1988anonymous} (see their Definition \ref{def:eq}) and shown to be equivalent to the notion of Nash equilibrium (Proposition \ref{prop:equivalence}).
-We provide an existence result (Theorem \ref{th:existence}), and then propose an algorithm to identify an equilibrium (see Section \ref{sec:alg} and Theorem \ref{thm:verif}).
+We set the agent's problem as a game with a continuum of players in a finite state space (the four states of agents) and, in particular, the model can be seen as a discrete time, finite state, infinite horizon Mean Field Game (MFG) \citep{LasryLions07}.
+The notion of equilibrium used in the paper is basically borrowed -- even if re-elaborated -- from \citealp{jovanovic1988anonymous} (Definition \ref{def:eq}), which we show to be equivalent to the more common notion of Nash equilibrium of our Mean Field Game (Proposition \ref{prop:equivalence}).
+We then provide the proof of the existence of the equilibrium for our Mean Field Game (Theorem \ref{th:existence}), and finally propose a recursive algorithm to identify and then numerically simulate such equilibrium (Section \ref{sec:alg} and Theorem \ref{thm:verif}).